 Here are some more off-beat last-minute suggestions that might not have occurred to you:

-- Mail-order meat/fruit of the month.
-A monthly membership to a food club can be a very thoughtful gift – it’s especially good right now, when some people are struggling to make ends meet.
+A monthly membership to a food club can be a very thoughtful gift, especially when some people are struggling to make ends meet.
 A little less food to buy could be an extremely memorable and appreciated gift!

-- A massage.
-Not everyone loves massages, but if you know someone who does, buy them one at a nearby spy.
-Remember to include an extra $15 for the tip so they don’t have to tack that on.
+Not everyone loves massages, but if you know someone who does, buy them one at a nearby spa.
+Remember to include an extra $15 or so for the tip so they don’t have to tack that on.